mibutec/spring-modules/README.md

 ## Experimental (even more than the other stuff)
 The concept of *MockConfiguration*s forces you write replacements for your existing configuration classes.
 This might get a cumbersome and type-intensive task. spring-modules comes with support to create MockConfiguration out of your ModuleConfigurations.

-`StudentServiceComponentTest` from above could also be written like this
+`StudentServiceModuleTest` from above could also be written like this

     @ModuleTest
-    @Import(StudentServiceComponent.class)
+    @Import(StudentServiceModule.class)
     @MockTheseModules({CourseServiceModule.class, StudentDaoModule.class})
-    public class StudentServiceComponentTest {
+    public class StudentServiceModuleTest {
     // ...

 This takes the burden from you to write a MockConfiguration for each Module you want to mock